 “Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.”– James 1:2-3 (ESV)

-Joy here isn’t cheerfulness on demand; it’s the quiet confidence that God is at work in the darkroom of our circumstances.
+Joy here is the quiet confidence that God is at work in the darkroom of our circumstances.
 James then invites us to ask for wisdom with a trusting heart, believing God gives generously.

 “If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.”– James 1:5 (ESV)